bfelger/Mud98/doc/mud98/customize-01.md

 code
 ```

-... and this is the code I enter
+...and this is the code I enter:

 ```
 if hastarget $i